Kieran Conway: Irish Republican paramilitary activity

 He rejoined the IRA during the 1981 Irish hunger strike, and was active in the organisation in the 1980s before leaving it on 15 December 1993, with conflicting sentiments upon the acceptance by its leadership of the terms of the "Downing Street Declaration" (i.e. that the governmental status of Northern Ireland could only be altered by the democratic decision of its population).
 In part he regarded the ending of the armed campaign by the IRA leadership as a "betrayal" of its political objective of the eradication of the state of Northern Ireland and the acquisition of its territory by an Irish Republican state, but at the same time he recognized that the IRA was faced with imminent military defeat by the United Kingdom's security forces in the early 1990s, and that calling a formal cessation of its campaign and a disciplined disbandment of itself whilst it still retained the authority of command for the decision, was an act of realpolitik on its leadership's part.

 In retrospect on his life in the IRA Conway has stated that, although personally still believing in the political objective of a United Ireland, the ultimate defeat of the IRA's armed campaign to achieve it by revolutionary violence carries the consequence that he "wasted" 25 years of his life engaged in it, and that nationalism, Irish or otherwise, and the Marxist Revolutionary movement of the 1960s–1980s were temporary ideologies that are now of the past.
 He has also stated that although not renouncing his actions in Irish Republican paramilitarism when viewed from their contemporary perspective, he wouldn't have engaged in it if he had known at the time that it would end in political failure, and that a "United Ireland" is unachievable as long as the Ulster Scots people oppose it.

 Post-paramilitary life

 After leaving Irish Republican paramilitarism in the mid-1990s Conway studied Law in Dublin, and qualified as a solicitor in 2004, specializing in Criminal Law, later qualifying as a barrister.
 In 2014 he established a law practice in Dublin.
 He published a memoir of his early life in the IRA entitled: Southside Provisional: From Freedom Fighter to the Four Courts (2014).

 In March 2019 Conway gave evidence at a public inquest into the Birmingham pub bombings, during which he described it as a "disaster", and "an IRA operation gone wrong".
 He described how the attack had been "accidental" in catching so many civilians due to an out-of-order public telephone delaying a warning being issued to the Birmingham police.
 He made clear that deliberate targeting of civilians was forbidden at that time by order of the PIRA's leadership.
-Aspects of Conway's testimony to the inquest have been called into question by other ex-members of the Provisional IRA.

 He died on 13 June 2025.